-This renowned 125-mile roadway goes south from Anchorage, sailing alongside a slender slip of water called Turnagain Arm.
-Ascending into the dramatic Chugach and Kenai Mountains, ancient glaciers wink through summertime greenery.
-Passing bedroom communities, ramshackle roadhouses and pristine alpine lakes, the highway arrives at last in Seward, on the edge of Resurrection Bay.
+This renowned 125-mile roadway runs south from Anchorage, alongside a narrow waterway called Turnagain Arm.
+The highway is flanked by the dramatic Chugach and Kenai Mountains, where ancient glaciers wink through summertime greenery.
+Passing small bedroom communities, rustic roadhouses and pristine alpine lakes, the highway terminates in Seward, on the edge of Resurrection Bay.

 The time-pressed traveler could make it to Seward and back in one long, full day, logging five-plus hours of road travel alone.
-Don’t rush it: this memorable trip is better enjoyed across two or more days and nights, allowing for lingering stops to appreciate the Alaska scenery and character, history and dining offered by small towns along the way.
+But overnighting in Seward will offer a more enjoyable and leisurely experience, allowing for lingering stops to appreciate the Alaska scenery and character, history and dining offered by small towns along the way.

 About 45 minutes south of Anchorage, Girdwood is a laid-back ski town that relocated inland a few miles from the highway after the 1964 Good Friday Earthquake.

-For Alaskans and visitors alike, Girdwood is a recreation mecca.
-Winter slopes and ski lifts are transformed to host downhill mountain biking come summer.
-Paved paths thread throughout town, offering an opportunity to take in scenery at slow pace.
-It’s a charming collection of memorable restaurants, art galleries, ski chalets and condos.
+For Alaskans and visitors alike, Girdwood is a recreation mecca, with a charming collection of memorable restaurants, art galleries, ski chalets and condos.
+Winter slopes and ski lifts transform to host downhill mountain biking come summer.
+Paved paths thread throughout town, offering an opportunity to take in scenery at a slow pace.

 For hikers, the user-friendly Winner Creek Trail begins just behind the picturesque Hotel Alyeska.
 For a challenge, tackle the south end of the 21-mile Crow Pass Trail, which connects Girdwood to Eagle River’s outskirts north of Anchorage.
-The first few miles of the Girdwood end of this storied trail wind upward from Girdwood, with breathtaking views of glaciers, remnants of long-gone gold mining and jagged mountaintops.
+The first few miles of the Girdwood end of the trail wind upward from Girdwood, with breathtaking views of glaciers, jagged mountaintops and remnants of long-gone gold mining efforts.

-Girdwood’s dining options are impressively aplenty.
+Girdwood’s dining options are impressively plentiful.
 Begin at a local icon, The Bake Shop (194 Olympic Mountain Loop), open as of press time Thursday through Monday, 7 a.m. to 6 p.m.
-A morning-time staple for 40-plus years, the Bake Shop features home-style favorites like sourdough pancakes and sweet rolls.
-For lunch, the shop switches gears to scratch homemade soups and sandwiches on fresh-baked bread.
+A morning-time staple for 40-plus years, The Bake Shop features home-style favorites like sourdough pancakes and sweet rolls.
+For lunch, the shop switches to homemade soups and sandwiches on fresh-baked bread.

-Like Girdwood, Portage once sat alongside the Seward Highway.
-While Girdwood rebuilt inland, Portage faded away, with little remaining today but decrepit cabins overtaken by aggressive brush.
-Today in Portage’s place, visitors will find the Alaska Wildlife Conservation Center (Mile 79 Seward Highway), a sprawling sanctuary that provides large-enclosure spaces for orphaned and rehabilitating Alaska animals.
+Like Girdwood, Portage once sat alongside the Seward Highway, but after the ‘64 quake, Portage faded away, with little remaining today but the remains of cabins overtaken by aggressive brush.
+In Portage’s place, visitors today will find the Alaska Wildlife Conservation Center (Mile 79 Seward Highway), a sprawling sanctuary that provides large-enclosure spaces for orphaned and rehabilitating Alaska animals.

-An eastern turn at Portage down Portage Valley Road will deliver the curious traveler to two worthy destinations: the Begich, Boggs Visitor Center, and beyond that, the city of Whittier.
+An eastern turn at Portage down Portage Valley Road delivers motorists to the Begich, Boggs Visitor Center, and beyond that, the end-of-the-road town of Whittier.

-The Begich, Boggs Visitor Center (Portage Lake Loop) sits about 5 miles east of the highway and opens from late May to early September.
-Named in honor of congressman Nick Begich and Hale Boggs, whose flight in Alaska disappeared in 1972, the center is built on the edge a lake on the moraine left by the receding Portage Glacier.
+The Begich, Boggs Visitor Center (Portage Lake Loop) opens from late May to early September and sits about 5 miles east of the Seward Highway, a flat, pretty, quick drive.
+Named in honor of U.S. Reps.
+Nick Begich and Hale Boggs, whose flight in Alaska disappeared in 1972, the center is built on the edge of a lake on the moraine left by the receding Portage Glacier.
 The glacier is visible via boat trips to its front.
 The center itself offers science-geared educational opportunities for adults and kids alike.

 Drive farther and travelers will encounter a truly different experience by way of the Anton Anderson Memorial Tunnel.
-The 2.5-mile-long, one-way highway toll tunnel is the longest in North America, a dark and moody viaduct through the formidable mountains, originally a train tunnel connecting the western side of Turnagain Arm to the military port town of Whittier.
+The 2.5-mile-long, one-way toll highway tunnel is the longest in North America, a dark and moody viaduct through the formidable mountains.
+It was originally a train tunnel connecting the western side of Turnagain Arm to the military port town of Whittier.
 Find tunnel schedules online to time your visit accordingly.

 Whittier exists as a critical deep-water port.
 In this unusual community, most residents call one of two large buildings home due to the lack of housing and buildable land.
-For activities, there are glacier-viewing boats, regular cruise ship stops, a fine harbor-view hotel called The Inn at Whittier (5A Harbor Loop Road) and also camping and RV options.
+For activities, there are glacier-viewing boats, regular cruise ship stops, a fine harbor-view hotel called The Inn at Whittier (5A Harbor Loop Road), hiking and fishing, plus camping and RV options.